-You can also create custom Sessions by clicking on Add Segment.
+You can also create custom Sessions by clicking on the Add Segment.

 By default, GA shows data from All Sessions — this means it will initially show you all traffic, regardless of the source.
-You can change this to only show data to your liking, whether it’s new visitors, paid traffic, organic traffic, mobile traffic, and so on.
+You can change this to only show data to your liking, whether it’s new visitors, paid traffic, organic traffic, mobile traffic, etc.